ArchiveBox/ArchiveBox/README.md

 ArchiveBox can use anywhere from ~1gb per 1000 articles, to ~50gb per 1000 articles, mostly dependent on whether you're saving audio & video using `SAVE_MEDIA=True` and whether you lower `MEDIA_MAX_SIZE=750mb`.

 Storage requirements can be reduced by using a compressed/deduplicated filesystem like ZFS/BTRFS, or by turning off extractors methods you don't need.
+Don't store large collections on older filesystems like EXT3/FAT as they may not be able to handle more than 50k directory entries in the `archive/` folder.

+Try to keep the `index.sqlite3` file on local drive (not a network mount), and ideally on an SSD for maximum performance, however the `archive/` folder can be on a network mount or spinning HDD.

 <br/>